Worker Bees

 the delicate thread of birdsong,

-how quickly it can swallow
+how quickly it can soothe

-the intrusion of a passing jet.
+the rupture of a passing jet.

 Feel its vast, smiling invitation